ballerina-platform/module-ballerina-http/docs/spec/spec.md

 does not translate into HTTP response.

 When a `RequestInterceptor` responded with a response, the response interceptor pipeline will get executed immediately.
-In case of an internal error, interceptor pipeline execution jumps to the nearest `RequestErrorInterceptor` or `ResponseErrorInterceptor` in the pipeline.
+In case of an error, interceptor pipeline execution jumps to the nearest `RequestErrorInterceptor` or `ResponseErrorInterceptor` in the pipeline.
 These error interceptors are special kinds of interceptor which could be used to handle errors, and they are not necessarily the last interceptor in the pipeline, they can be anywhere in the chain.
 However, in the case of there is no error interceptors in the pipeline, pipeline returns the internal error